andersjo/scientific-programming-2015/README.md

 - Auto-completion using the Trie data structure.

 ### Neural networks I

+*Perceptrons are back, and they brought their friends.*

 - Feed-forward neural networks.
 - Building blocks: layers, activation functions.